Overtime Pay: Who is Supposed to Get It?

 FLSA Classification is defined under the FairPay Overtime Rules.

-Those who are protected under the FLSA include non-management, blue-collar employees as well as “white collar” employees who are hourly or salaried but earn less than $455 per week who work for the following types of companies or organizations:
+Those who are protected under the FLSA include non-management, blue-collar employees as well as “white collar” employees who are hourly or salaried but earn less than $455* per week (Update: $684/week as of 1/1/2020) who work for the following types of companies or organizations:

 1. Engaged in interstate commerce